Church Pension Group | Leadership & Governance

 Biographies

-She was re-elected to her second term on The Church Pension Fund Board of Trustees in 2018.
+Bishop Akiyama was elected to her first term on The Church Pension Fund Board of Trustees in 2024.

 The Rt.
-Rev. David A. Alvarez.
-MDiv, PsyD, (Res) Puerto Rico
+Rev. David A. Álvarez, MDiv, PsyD

 The Rt.
-Rev. David Alvarez served as Bishop of the Diocese of Puerto Rico from 1989 until his retirement in 2013.
-Upon his election in 1987 he served as Bishop Coadjutor, as Acting Bishop of Cuba and as a member of the Executive Council of The Episcopal Church.
+Rev. David Álvarez served as Bishop of the Diocese of Puerto Rico from 1989 until his retirement in 2013.
+Upon his election in 1987, he served as Bishop Coadjutor, Acting Bishop of Cuba, and as a member of the Executive Council of The Episcopal Church.

 Bishop Alvarez received an MDiv from the Seminario Episcopal del Caribe and a PsyD in Clinical Psychology from the Caribbean Center for Advanced Studies.

-The Rev. Dr. Brendan Barnicle serves as Rector of St. Francis of Assisi Episcopal Church in Wilsonville, Oregon.
-He also serves as Vice President of the Board of Trustees of The Episcopal Diocese of Oregon.
-Prior to this, he was Rector of St. Stephen’s Episcopal Church in Portland, Oregon, where his ministry was heavily focused on the unhoused, and he was a former Trustee for Church Divinity School of the Pacific and the Trinity Cathedral Investment Committee.
+The Rev. Brendan Barnicle serves as Rector of St. Francis of Assisi Episcopal Church in Wilsonville, Oregon.
+Prior to this, he was Rector of St. Stephen’s Episcopal Church in Portland, Oregon, where his ministry was heavily focused on the unhoused.

 Prior to ordination, he spent 20 years working in investment banking, corporate law, and financial management.
-For most of that time, he was a Managing Director, leading equity research of the software industry at a major investment bank.
+For most of that time, he was managing director, leading equity research of the software industry at a major investment bank.
 In earlier roles, he advised on mergers and acquisitions, initial public offerings, and private financings both as an investment banker and as a lawyer.

-Father Barnicle was elected to serve his first term on The Church Pension Fund Board of Trustees in 2022.
+He was elected to his first term on The Church Pension Fund Board of Trustees in 2022.

 He is pursuing a PhD in Practical Theology at Claremont School of Theology.